itbeaver/redmine_planning_poker/README.md

 ##Rule of the Game
 Once you have the application set up, you can:

-* Login using your Pivotal Tracker credential
+* Login using your Redmine credential
 * Click any project name in the header menu that has unestimated stories
 * Click on **UNESTIMATED** in the submenu to see the list of unestimated stories for that project
 * Click / Expand the story to start the planning poker session